• Skip to primary navigation

 Stock investing can be one of the most rewarding ways to invest.
 It also comes with more risk than many of the other options on this list.

-If you are going to invest in stocks, then you need to make sure you are diversifying into several different stocks.
+If you are going to invest in individual stocks, then you need to make sure you are diversifying into several different stocks.
 Since you came here to understand how to invest 200 dollars, you might be thinking, “I can’t even buy one share of Apple with that much.
 How am I supposed to diversify?.”

 The way you diversify with smaller amounts of money is through fractional shares.
 This means you only buy a dollar amount of a stock instead of a full share.
 So if you want to invest $50 each in Apple, Coca-Cola, Amazon, and Netflix, you can.